 Costs for IVDD surgery

-The surgical costs for small breed IVDD surgery is $3800.00 including imaging, surgery, overnight in ICU, go home medications and rechecks.
+The surgical costs for small breed IVDD surgery ranges from $4,600 - $5,020 including imaging (CT scan), surgery, overnight in ICU, go home medications and rechecks.

 At Colorado Canine Orthopedics we are committed to providing only state of the art, non-compromised pet healthcare.
 We realize some pet owners may find this level of care relatively costly.
 However, despite the inherently expensive nature of our work, we are dedicated to providing the highest level of care at the most affordable price possible.
 We believe if you compare our fees to other specialty practices you will find this true.